-This document describes Checkr’s candidate experience throughout the background check process.
-We’ve included information about the Checkr Candidate Portal and Help Center where candidates can self serve and address common issues that may prevent their background checks from moving forward.
-We’ve also shared common reasons candidates reach out to Checkr and how customers can address these issues.
+This document describes the Checkr candidate experience of the background check process.
+This document includes information about the Checkr Candidate Portal and Help Center where candidates can self serve and address common issues that can stall or delay their background checks.
+This document also includes common reasons candidates contact Checkr and how you can address these issues.

 This document includes: